vitejs/vite/docs/blog/announcing-vite3.md

 ### Improved Relative Base Support

-Vite v3 now properly supports relative base (using `base: ''`), allowing built assets to be deployed to different bases without the need for a re-build.
+Vite v3 now properly supports relative base (using `base: ''`), allowing built assets to be deployed to different bases without re-building.
 This is useful when the base isn't known at build time, for example when deploying to content-addressable networks like [IPFS](https://ipfs.io/).

 ### Built asset paths fine-grained control (Experimental)